Steve Linsdell: Other road racing

 Away from the Isle of Man, Linsdell has also had success at other road races, such as the North West 200 and the Ulster Grand Prix.
 Of particular significance is the 1992 North West 200 where he had a hard-fought three way scrap with Phillip McCallen to eventually finish second - widely remembered as one of the best ever races at the North West 200.

 Linsdell also scored points in various rounds of the Formula TT world championship, beating many regulars on home backed machinery.

 Present day and the future

-Now Linsdell has started to take a back seat in order to help his son Olie Linsdell, in his racing career.
+Linsdell has started to take a back seat in order to help his son Olie Linsdell, in his racing career.
 Olie has enjoyed notable success on the road circuits himself, with a win at the North West 200 International Races 2007, and a double win at his debut at the Isle of Man Manx Grand Prix in 2007.

 Linsdell is featured on the TT Superbike Legends PlayStation 2 game, which was developed by Jester Interactive and released in November 2008.

-Throughout his career Linsdell has always tried to ride something different for the fans - to bring a different angle to racing and he continues to do that to this day.